agaby/darl-dev/Darl.GraphQL/md/Edit_tree.md

 ## Default handling

 As your Bot runs any interactions where a _default_ is triggered are stored along with identification of the model and owner.
-These anonymised records are vital for discovering interactions that your bot is not responding to.
+These anonymized records are vital for discovering interactions that your bot is not responding to.

 A table of these interactions is shown, along with the response the Bot gave.
 This could be the root default response, or any other default response further down the tree.